neilpeterson/jit-portal-issue-repro/README.md

 ## Conclusion

-To me, this looks like a portal / UI bug.
-I have tested in both the preview and non-preview portal, and this persists across both.
+So while the Azure portal does not show the VM as JIT enabled, it does appear to be.
+As well, the portal control for requesting access is not present.
+I have tested both the preview and non-preview portal, which persists across both.